Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ### Policy

-Different companies are quickly setting up polices around Generative AI.
-Google announced that they are allowing AI generated advertising content.
-Shutterstock has announced that they will allow the selling content generated with OpenAI only and are working on a royalty system for content used to sell generated content based on original work.
+Different companies are quickly setting up policies around Generative-AI.
+Google announced that they are allowing AI-generated advertising content.
+Shutterstock has announced that they will allow the selling of content generated with OpenAI and are working on a royalty system for content used to sell generated content based on original work.

 ### Speed of change